How Democrats lost the Cuban vote and jeopardized their future in Florida

 Yet in 2018, District 110 swung 17 points to the right after Florida Republicans made socialism a central issue in the midterms and prioritized outreach to Latinos.
 Only one other Miami-Dade County state house district, which also covers parts of Hialeah, moved further toward Republicans.
 Going into 2020, it was clear that Democrats had a major problem with Cuban voters, particularly among the more working-class recent immigrants that it once counted on to counterbalance the conservatism of older exiles.

 Instead of dealing with the problem, many South Florida Democrats told me, the party let it fester.
 Fernand Amandi, who helped shape Hispanic outreach for Obama’s reelection campaign as president of the consulting firm Bendixen & Amandi, said Florida Republicans have been running an almost permanent campaign since nearly losing the Cuban vote in 2012.
 “We’ve seen firsthand that Democrats have abandoned the battlefield when it comes to the constant, one-on-one engagement necessary to define the Democratic brand with Cuban voters,” Amandi, who is Cuban American, explained.
-State Sen. Annette Taddeo, a Colombian immigrant who represents a mostly Cuban district in Miami-Dade County, said it’s “almost like the Trump people have stolen the Obama playbook, which is be present, be visual, be constant.”
+State Sen. Annette Taddeo, a Colombian American who represents a mostly Cuban district in Miami-Dade County, said it’s “almost like the Trump people have stolen the Obama playbook, which is be present, be visual, be constant.”

 Raúl Martínez, a master of retail politics who served as Hialeah’s Democratic mayor for 24 years, knows his party has a strong case to make to his former constituents.
 “They wouldn’t be able to see a doctor if it wasn’t for Obamacare,” he said.
 “Food stamps?
 Yeah, they get a lot of food stamps…They always want Section 8.”
 But Martínez isn’t surprised they’ve drifted away from Democrats.
 “When you don’t pay attention to a community and someone else does,” he said, “they’re gonna go with that.”